Blupblap/Fosser/README.md

 There's a hard mode when you reach 3000 points.

-If the game looks too small you can zoom in with the normal google zoom.
+If the game looks too small you can zoom in with the browser zoom.

 The code is probably really bad and this was a school project, so expect a lot of bugs.
 Also: There's no win screen, you can "win" filling the whole map with tombs, but the game doesnt end,